Dr. John Dzielski

 |School: Schaefer School of Engineering & Science|

 |Department: Civil, Environmental and Ocean Engineering|

 Ph.D., Mechanical Engineering Massachusetts Institute of Technology, 1988

 M.S., Mechanical Engineering Massachusetts Institute of Technology, 1984

 B.S., Mechanical Engineering Carnegie-Mellon University, 1982

 John Dzielski was employed for almost 21 years at the Applied Research Laboratory at the Pennsylvania State University.
 In his final position there he was head of the Unmanned Vehicle Systems Department and directed the development of software for autonomous vehicles as well as being responsible for operation of the vehicles at-sea.
-Since 2009, he has been the Deputy Director of the Maritime Security Laboratory at Stevens Institute of Technology.
+Since 2009, he has been with the Davidson Laboratory at Stevens Institute of Technology.
 In that position he directs research applying UUVs and acoustic technology to the protection of ports and maritime assets, and research related to UUV operations in estuaries.
 He also leads research in the modeling and control of high-speed supercavitating vehicles.